Comparing Uncertainty Measurement and Mitigation Methods for Large Language Models: A Systematic Review: RQ2: Calibration in LLMs

 \subsection{Applicability in LLMs}

 While some of the calibration methods can be straightforwardly applied to LLMs, we outline important aspects and challenges to consider for better calibration.

 {\bf Calibration and scale of model.} Recent studies have empirically shown that calibration in LLMs is influenced by model size \cite{kadavath2022llmsknowmostly, tran2022plex, chen2023plmcal}.
 Additionally, research has observed that as model size increases, generation uncertainty also tends to rise \cite{ye2024benchmarkingllmuq}.
 These findings highlight potential challenges in integrating standard calibration methods into large models, necessitating a deeper understanding of their implications.
-How does the relationship between model scale and calibration affect overall performance?

-{\bf Fine-tuning-based calibration.} The fine-tuning process also requires calibration, as a loss function objective \cite{muller2019whendoeslabelsmoothinghelp, lee2022adaptivels} or fine-tuning strategy, to provide better model inference.
-Bayes regularization can be used for fine-tuning calibration by applying it to the last layers with a deterministic attention layer or with a belief network~\cite{Fan2020BayesianAM, Zhang2021BayesianABN}.
-Do we need fine-tuning to calibrate large models?
-Can we only rely on an inference-only approach?
-Should we fundamentally update the large model, or is it fine to focus only on the last layer?